 - Nausea, vomiting, or diarrhea

-- Flu-like symptoms (chills, aches, headache, and fatigue) or generally feeling "lousy"
+- Flu-like symptoms (chills, aches, headache, or fatigue) or generally feeling "lousy"

-- Trouble urinating: pain or burning, constant urge, or frequent urination
+- Trouble urinating: pain, burning, constant urge, or frequent urination

 - Bloody, cloudy, or foul-smelling urine, or black, tarry stools

-- If you have any other symptoms that cause concern
+- Also call your health care provider if you have any other symptoms that cause concern.

 Can't find the health information you’re looking for?